 Full-length Max Air is phenomenal on its own by providing a ton of softness & impact protection but the extra Zoom Air units placed strategically to promote natural motions just top it off.

-In result, we get a more refined package when compared to the 17th LeBron.
+In result, we get a more refined package.
 No, this is not the fastest nor the most responsive setup but that’s not what we’re looking for.

 It’s just fast enough to keep all your quickness, precision, and stability but it’s still a bunch of fun to jump around in these.

-I called it a near-perfect setup in the review and I stand by it – it’s so good, there’s hardly any other shoes that achieve such a balance without taking away any fun.
+I called the KD 12’s setup a near-perfect one and I still stand by it – it’s so good, there’s hardly any other shoes that achieve such a balance without taking away any fun.
 But here’s the KD 13 for you – keeping the same overall setup but taking things to an even crazier level of bounce.

-The KD 13 plays fast, it’s not as high off the ground so there’s still court feel there.
+The KD 13 plays fast, it’s not as high off the ground as a LeBron shoe so there’s still court feel there.
 Not once I felt too sluggish or the opposite, too firm.
 What I always felt though is prominent energy return and no sacrifices.

 This Boost feels just right.
 It’s soft but not overly soft to slow you down.
 It’s bouncy, yet it’s caged in TPU to prevent instability.
 It’s got a ton of impact protection for such a layer of Boost and you already know Boost is king when it comes to effective energy return.

 Everything about the setup feels just right.
 Pair that with the shoe being a fantastic all-around performer and you got yourself a winner.

 The Nikey Zoom Rize’s cushion setup truly shocked me, seriously.